Meet the team

 Founder & President, Board of Directors

 Lauren Wondsel is the Founder and President of Emmy Lights the Way.
-During the day, she serves as the Global Head of Talent Acquisition for a tech start up, However, her most important and fulfilling role is being a mother to three incredible children, including her daughter Emerson, whose journey with Cerebral Palsy has shaped the heart and purpose behind this organization.
+During the day she is the Global Head of Talent Acquisition for a tech start-up, however her most meaningful role, is being a mother to three children, including her daughter Emerson, whose journey with Cerebral Palsy inspired this organization.

-The idea for Emmy Lights the Way was planted long before Emerson’s official diagnosis- sparked by Lauren’s awareness that the world isn’t built for everyone and strengthened by witnessing the extraordinary effort and cost it takes to access adaptive equipment that allows children like Emmy to truly thrive.
+The idea for Emmy Lights the Way began before Emerson’s official diagnosis; sparked by Lauren’s awareness that the world isn’t built for everyone and reinforced by seeing how difficult and costly it is to access the adaptive equipment children like Emmy need to thrive.

-What began as grief for the life she once pictured has evolved into purpose- to make the road a little less rocky for the next family.
-Today, that purpose fuels a mission to advocate fiercely, build community, and light the way toward a more accessible and inclusive future for all.
+What started as grief for the life she once pictured has evolved into purpose- to make the road a little less rocky for the next family by connecting children with adaptive equipment.

 Jaclyn SchianodiCola